gramineproject/graphene/Documentation/manpages/gsc.rst

 Example
 =======

+The ``test`` folder in ``Tools/gsc`` describes how to graphenize Docker images and test them with sample inputs.
+The samples include Ubuntu-based Docker images of Bash, Python, nodejs, Numpy, and Pytorch.

-This example shows how to graphenize the public Docker image of Python3.
+The example below shows how to graphenize the public Docker image of Python3.
 This example assumes that all prerequisites are installed and configured.
-For more examples refer to the test folder of ``gsc``.

 1) Pull public Python image from Dockerhub: